CarlyLarko/Pet/README.md

 #### advanced
 - [ ] user able to pick from list of avatars
 - [ ] pet should age with time, avatar should change as it ages
-- [ ] pet can start off an an egg or a seed and grow with time
+- [ ] pet can start off as an egg or a seed and grow with time
 - [ ] user can create multiple pets
 - [ ] have background change per time of day